-32Our assumption on international trade costs is innocuous since the export-to-GDP ratio will also be affected by the home-bias parameter α{dom} .
+31Our assumption on the level of international trade costs is innocuous since the export-to-GDP ratio will also be affected by the home-bias parameter α{dom} .
 Higher international trade costs will have a similar effect as imposing higher α{dom} , but what matters for the aggregate impact is the base-period export-to-GDP ratio and other elasticities such as σ .